apache/eventmesh/README.md

 ```
 bash bin/start.sh
 ```
-If you see `EventMeshTCPServer[port=10000] started....`, then the setup was successful.

 View the output log:
 ```
-cd /root/apache-eventmesh-1.10.0/logs
-tail -f eventmesh.out
+tail -n 50 -f logs/eventmesh.out
 ```

+When the log output shows server `state:RUNNING`, it means EventMesh Runtime has started successfully.

 You can stop the run with the following command:
 ```
 bash bin/stop.sh
 ```

+When the script prints `shutdown server ok!`, it means EventMesh Runtime has stopped.

 ### Run EventMesh Runtime in Docker

 #### 1.Pull EventMesh Image

-Download the pre-built image of [eventmesh](https://hub.docker.com/r/apache/eventmesh) from Docker Hub with docker pull:
+Download the pre-built image of [EventMesh](https://hub.docker.com/r/apache/eventmesh) from Docker Hub with docker pull:
 ```
 sudo docker pull apache/eventmesh:latest
 ```